michael-lazar/rtv/README.rst

        `here <https://bugs.python.org/issue4787>`_ for more information

 How do I run the code directly from the repository?
   This project is structured to be run as a python *module*.
-This means that in order to resolve imports you need to launch using python's ``-m`` flag.
+This means that you need to launch it using python's ``-m`` flag.
-  This method works for all versions of python.
 See the example below, which assumes that you have cloned the repository into the directory **~/rtv_project**.

   .. code-block:: bash